Oracle RTRIM Function

 Code language: SQL (Structured Query Language) (sql)

-As you can see, two spaces at the end of the string were removed.
+The output shows that two spaces at the end of the string were removed.

 See the following example: